discordjs/guide/guide/sequelize/currency.md

 }).catch(console.error);
 ```

-Here we pull the two models and the junction table from the respective model declarations, sync them, and add items to our shop.
+Here you pull the two models and the junction table from the respective model declarations, sync them, and add items to the shop.

 A new function here is the `.upsert()` function.
-It's a portmanteau for **up**date or in**sert**.
-We use `upsert` here to avoid creating duplicates if you run this file multiple times.
-That shouldn't happen because we defined name as *unique*, but there's no harm in being safe.
-Upsert also has a nice side benefit; If you adjust the cost, the respective item should also have their cost updated.
+It's a portmanteau for **up**date or in**sert**. `upsert` is used here to avoid creating duplicates if you run this file multiple times.
+That shouldn't happen because `name` is defined as *unique*, but there's no harm in being safe.
+Upsert also has a nice side benefit: if you adjust the cost, the respective item should also have their cost updated.

 ::: tip
 Execute `node dbInit.js` to create the database tables.
 Unless you make a change to the models, you'll never need to touch the file again.
 If you change a model, you can execute `node dbInit.js --force` or `node dbInit.js -f` to force sync your tables.
 It's important to note that this **will** empty and remake your model tables.